jhall8686/ENCE_3100_Jackson_Hall/Lab8/README.md

 All this code is realistically doing is implementing the diagram at the top of this page.
 When it is synthesized and uploaded to the DE10, this is the result:

 <img width = "500" src = "board_rec_uP.gif" />

+Left to right: OutRegister, InRegister, Accumulator A, ALU, Accumulator B